 Dear NYOS Community,

+This is a very exciting time for NYOS.
+We are at the threshold of realizing the goal of uniting our campuses and the ethical imperative to serve more students.
 The Board, administration, staff and families have all chosen NYOS because we believe the approach NYOS takes to educating our children is unique, has value, and serves as the foundation for a child’s future success.
 We look forward to making this opportunity available to more families and to creating a permanent home for our Pk-3 grades.
 Thank you for your support as we make this dream a reality!

 NYOS Charter School